thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

 tags: [Compliance, Version Control, Pull Request, Continuous Integration]
 ---

-In [part 2 of this series - Why do Teams use Feature Branches?]({% post_url 2021-10-25-on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches%}) - I examined all the possible reasons teams mention for why they use feature branches.
-There was one reason, I did not mention that people referenced as the ultimate reason: "*We use feature branches and pull requests to comply with regulations*".
-I would like to explore this and see if we have alternatives that still comply.
+In [part 2 of this series - Why do Teams use Feature Branches?]({% post_url 2021-10-25-on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches %}) - I examined all the possible reasons teams mention for why they use feature branches.
+There was, however, one reason, I did not mention that people referenced as the ultimate reason: "*We use feature branches and pull requests to comply with regulations*".
+I would like to explore this and show there are other options to comply that do not have the same drawbacks.

 ---